MicrosoftDocs/Viva/Viva/goals/dynamics-365-integration.md

 The tenant administrator can enable Dynamics 365 integration for all Viva Goals organizations with their tenant by following the steps below:

-1. Login to Viva Goals as Tenant admin and go to [https://goals.microsoft.com/organizations](https://goals.microsoft.com/organizations).
+1. Log in to Viva Goals as Tenant admin and go to [https://goals.microsoft.com/organizations](https://goals.microsoft.com/organizations).
 1. Click **settings.**
 1. Under the Integrations section, enable the Dynamics 365 integration by toggling the status.
  :::image type="content" source="../media/goals/dynmaics-365-integration/tenant-admin-settings.png" alt-text="Screenshot of tenant admin settings page." lightbox="../media/goals/dynmaics-365-integration/tenant-admin-settings.png":::